scholarslab/scholarslab.github.io/collections/_posts/2023-02-27-time-lapse-with-blender.md

 <img alt="Movie Clip Editor" src="/assets/post-media/timelapse/timelapse-mce.png" width="395" height="271" style="float: right; margin: 0px 0px 0px 5px;">

 In your new Video Editing project, change one of your panels to **Movie Clip Editor** by clicking the **Editor Type** pulldown.
 I like to use the **Preview** pane because it leaves the **Sequencer**, which is useful for scanning through your video.
-You can now Drag/Drop your video into the Movie Clip Editor window.
+You can now Drag/Drop your raw time lapse video into the Movie Clip Editor window.

 In the tutorial above, he's working with a video that was shot over a short span of time (seconds).
 This means each frame is going to be very similar far as shadowing, color, and exposure, which makes it easy for the software to track a marker through the entire video.